 John D. Griffith

-John serves on the Board of Trustees of Bethel University, St. Paul, Minnesota and the Minneapolis Downtown Council, Minneapolis, Minnesota.
-John also serves on the Executive Committee of Bethel University and the Minneapolis Downtown Council.
+John serves on the board and executive committee of the Minneapolis Downtown Council.
+Additionally he serves on the board of the regions premier economic development organization, Greater MSP.
+John also served on the Executive Committee and Board of Trustees of Bethel University, St. Paul, Minnesota.
 John is a past Trustee of the International Council of Shopping Centers in New York City, New York.

 John received his B.A. in Business Administration from Bethel College and his M.B.A. from the Carlson School of Management at the University of Minnesota.